 |Group||No.||% total staff|

 Staff recognition at the Museum is usually expressed formally between those involved in individual performance management via the Workplace Conversations framework.
-This is a critical level of recognition, stressing the importance of having constructive conversations, aligned with strategic and business priorities, throughout the year.
+This is a critical level of recognition, stressing the importance of having constructive conversations throughout the year that are aligned with strategic and business priorities.

-To provide wider recognition of significant contributions and achievements by its staff, the Director presented Australia Day Achievement Medallions to five employees who had made noteworthy contributions to the work of the Museum during the past year or over a number of years.
+To provide wider recognition of significant contributions and achievements by its staff, the Director presented Australia Day Achievement medallions to four employees who had made noteworthy contributions to the work of the Museum during the past year, or over a number of years.
+The recipients were Sara Kelly, Keryn De Majnik, Greer Gehrt and Vicki Humphrey.

 The contribution of volunteers

-This financial year 79 volunteers contributed 4318 hours, or 2.3 full-time equivalents, to areas including curatorial, administration and festival days.
+This financial year 69 volunteers contributed 3671 hours to areas including curatorial and administration, and events, such as festival days.

-The Museum’s largest volunteer program supports the 130-year-old paddle steamer, PS Enterprise — the crew being drawn entirely from volunteers.
-Depending on qualifications and experience, the 37 volunteers perform various roles aboard the vessel: master, mate, engineer, leading deckhand, deckhand and galley hand.
-The crew brought the PS Enterprise to life each weekend from September to December 2011 and April to May 2012.
-In 2011–12 the volunteer crew contributed 1318 hours, ensuring the PS Enterprise operated most weekends.
+The Museum’s largest volunteer program supports the 134-year-old paddle steamer, PS Enterprise – the crew being drawn entirely from volunteers.
+Depending on qualifications and experience, the 34 volunteers perform various roles aboard the vessel: master, mate, engineer, leading deckhand, deckhand and galley hand.
+The crew brought the PS Enterprise to life each weekend from September to December 2012.
+In 2012–13 the volunteer crew contributed 1173 hours.

 Volunteers also contributed to:

-- Education: Twenty-nine volunteers contributed 2286 hours assisting in the delivery of the Museum’s Education programs, enhancing the students’ and teachers’ experience of Australian history.
-Volunteers also helped visitor services hosts with introductions for teacher-guided groups.
+- Education: Thirty volunteers contributed 2183 hours assisting in the delivery of the Museum’s Education programs, enhancing the students’ and teachers’ experience of Australian history

-- Public Programs: Two volunteers contributed 76 hours assisting in delivering school holiday programs for families.
+- Public Programs: Six volunteers contributed 148.75 hours assisting in delivering school holiday programs to families and providing assistance with festival days

-- Library: One volunteer spent 46 hours assisting Library staff.
+- Library: One volunteer spent 59 hours assisting Library staff

-- Records Management: Four volunteers contributed 127 hours scanning and organising files.
+- Records Management: One volunteer contributed 83 hours scanning and organising files.

 There were no applications for post-separation employment during the year.